gitpitch/gitpitch/README.md

 <a name="what" />
 ## What Is GitPitch?

 GitPitch is a service that turns **PITCHME.md** markdown into online, interactive slideshows.
+You can use it to promote, pitch or present your GitHub projects.

 Each slideshow presentation is made instantly available online just as soon as you *git-commit* and *push* **PITCHME.md** on any branch within a public GitHub repo.